ilearntohunt

 • Firearms

-Image of Louisiana on blue background, take the Louisiana hunter safety course concept.
+Image of Oregon on blue background, take the hunter safety course Oregon concept.
 Guides

-Louisiana Hunter Safety Course—3 Easy Steps to Get Yours in 2026
+Hunter Safety Course Oregon—3 Easy Steps to Get Yours in 2026

 By Teri Williams

-When hunting in Louisiana, all hunters born on or after September 1, 1969, must complete a hunter safety course before getting a hunting license.
-Hunter safety education in Louisiana helps hunters understand how to stay safe in the field.
-These courses also teach the ethics…
+When hunting in Oregon, all hunters under the age of 18 must complete a hunter safety course before buying a hunting license.
+Hunter safety education in Oregon helps hunters understand how to stay safe in the field.
+The safety essentials you'll learn in one of…

-Image of Alabama on blue background, get the hunting permit Alabama requires concept.
+Image of South Dakota on blue background, take the South Dakota hunter safety course concept.
 Guides

 By Teri Williams

-In Alabama, all hunters born on or after August 1, 1977, must complete a hunter safety course before getting a hunting license.
-Hunter safety education in Alabama helps hunters understand how to stay safe in the field, along with the ethics of hunting.
-The safety…
+When hunting in South Dakota, all hunters under the age of 16 must complete a hunter safety course before buying a hunting license.
+Hunter safety education in South Dakota helps hunters understand how to stay safe in the field.
+The safety essentials you'll learn in…

 By Teri Williams

-Image of Arizona on blue background, get the hunting license AZ requires concept.
+Image of Michigan on blue background, take the Michigan hunters safety course concept.
 Guides

 By Teri Williams

-In Missouri, all hunters born on or after January 1, 1967, must complete a hunter safety course before getting a hunting license.
-Hunter education in Missouri helps hunters understand how to stay safe in the field, along with the ethics of hunting.
-The safety essentials…
+When hunting in Michigan, all hunters born on or after January 1, 1960, must complete a hunter safety course before buying a hunting license.
+Hunter safety education in Michigan helps hunters understand how to stay safe in the field.
+The safety essentials you'll learn in…

 Previous Next